Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Practice/Flexible Colums/README.md

 Follow the steps below to complete each part of the assignment.
 Use the provided HTML and create the necessary CSS classes to achieve the specified layouts.

 ### Part I: Evenly Spaced Columns
-1. Use the HTML below to create a `.row` class and a `.col` class in your CSS.
+Using the HTML provided below create the `.row` class and the `.col` class inside of our CSS to create the layout with `4 evenly spaced` boxes
-2. Your goal is to arrange the four columns so that they are evenly spaced within the row, each taking up 1/4 of the available space.

 #### HTML:
 ``` html